Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 var isValid = validator.Validate(new Dto { Id = Guid.NewGuid() }); // false
 ```

 However, the problem here is that all of our validators are effectively untyped.
-We have to specify the generic argument in `AddValidation` so that our predicates are aware of what they're working with, but this setup is very volatile.
+We have to specify the generic argument in `AddValidation(...)` so that our predicates are aware of what they're working with, but this setup is very brittle.

 If we were to, for example, change the type of `Dto.Id` from `Guid` to `int`, everything would still compile, but the code will no longer work correctly because our predicate expects the type to be `Guid`.
 Also, we'd be lucky if our users were to provide the property names using `nameof`, in reality there will probably be magic strings instead.
 All in all, this code is not refactor-safe.